Metal–semiconductor junction: History

 The first theory that predicted the correct direction of rectification of the metal–semiconductor junction was given by Nevill Mott in 1939.
 He found the solution for both the diffusion and drift currents of the majority carriers through the semiconductor surface space charge layer which has been known since about 1948 as the Mott barrier.
 Walter H. Schottky and Spenke extended Mott's theory by including a donor ion whose density is spatially constant through the semiconductor surface layer.
 This changed the constant electric field assumed by Mott to a linearly decaying electric field.
 This semiconductor space-charge layer under the metal is known as the Schottky barrier.
 A similar theory was also proposed by Davydov in 1939.
 Although it gives the correct direction of rectification, it has also been proven that the Mott theory and its Schottky-Davydov extension gives the wrong current limiting mechanism and wrong current-voltage formulae in silicon metal/semiconductor diode rectifiers.
 The correct theory was developed by Hans Bethe and reported by him in a M.I.T.
 Radiation Laboratory Report dated November 23, 1942.
 In Bethe's theory, the current is limited by thermionic emission of electrons over the metal–semiconductor potential barrier.
 Thus, the appropriate name for the metal–semiconductor diode should be the Bethe diode, instead of the Schottky diode, since the Schottky theory does not predict the modern metal–semiconductor diode characteristics correctly.

 If a metal-semiconductor junction is formed by placing a droplet of mercury, as Braun did, onto a semiconductor, e.g. silicon, to form a Schottky barrier in a Schottky diode electrical setup – electrowetting can be observed, where the droplet spreads out with increasing voltage.
 Depending on the doping type and density in the semiconductor, the droplet spreading depends on the magnitude and sign of the voltage applied to the mercury droplet.
 This effect has been termed ‘Schottky electrowetting’, effectively linking electrowetting and semiconductor effects.

-Between 1953–1958, Fuller and Ditzenberger's work on the diffusion of impurities into silicon.
+Between 1953 and 1958, Fuller and Ditzenberger's work on the diffusion of impurities into silicon.
 In 1956 Miller and Savage studied the diffusion of aluminium in crystal silicon.

 The first silicon oxide gate transistor were invented by Frosch and Derick in 1957 at Bell Labs.
 In 1956, Richard Baker described some discrete diode clamp circuits to keep transistors from saturating.
 The circuits are now known as Baker clamps.
 One of those clamp circuits used a single germanium diode to clamp a silicon transistor in a circuit configuration that is the same as the Schottky transistor.
 The circuit relied on the germanium diode having a lower forward voltage drop than a silicon diode would have.